-A neat trick is to use a damp applicator for a really smooth application.
-Use a circular motion while gently pressing to really get that powder going.
+A neat setting powder trick is to use a damp applicator for a smooth application.
+Use a circular motion while gently pressing to get that powder going.

-I have always used setting powder but honestly, I didn’t really notice they did much in the past.
+Getting flawless skin is a process that involves using a few different products, one of which is applying the right setting powder.
+I have always used setting powder but honestly, I didn’t notice they did much in the past.
 I saw small differences but nothing wow.
 That was until now!

 It does its magic and invisibly blends into your skin.
 Do you know that flawless airbrushed look?
 Well, that is exactly what the Laura Mercier Loose Setting Powder gives you.
 Perfect, flawless and airbrushed skin.